-Acid reflux occurs when the valve, or sphincter, that connects the stomach to the esophagus, or food pipe, is weakened.
-When this happens, stomach acid, which should stay in the stomach, flows back into the food pipe.
+Acid reflux occurs when the valve that connects the stomach to the esophagus, or food pipe, is weakened.
+When this happens, stomach acid flows back into the food pipe.

-Because the acid is an irritant, the lining of the food pipe also becomes inflamed, and this can cause discomfort.
+Because stomach acid is an irritant, the lining of the food pipe also becomes inflamed, and this can cause discomfort.

-As the symptoms occur quite soon after eating the offending food, it is usually quite easy to narrow down what may be causing the symptoms.
+As acid reflux tends to occur quite soon after eating the trigger food, it is usually easy to narrow down the exact cause of the symptoms.

 Alcohol further relaxes the valve between the stomach and the food pipe, and it stimulates the stomach to produce more acid.

 The bubbles in carbonated beverages expand in the stomach.
 This puts pressure on the sphincter and can push stomach acid and contents back into the food pipe.